Contributing Gear Editor

 Return to Comparison Table | Return to Top Picks

 Editor’s Note: Want to take surf photos using a real camera?
-Check out The Best Cameras for Surf Photography.
-You’ll probably want a lense for that camera.
+Check out Best Cameras For Surf Photography.
+You’ll probably want a lens for that camera.
 We’ve got you covered with The Best Lenses for Surf Photography.
 Like to use a GoPro?
 We’ve got The Best Accessories for Filming Your Surfing with a GoPro.
 For more gear reviews and features on The Inertia, click here.

 tommaso p lineups p&f challenge best cameras for surf photography